CNES/sensorsio/README.md

 *  On-the-fly projection to a different Coordinates Reference System while reading
 *  Image and geographical spatial subsetting
 *  Supports registration offsets computed by StackReg
+*  Access to solar and view angles

 See [this notebook](notebooks/sentinel2.ipynb) for an in depth review of the capabilties with ```Sentinel2``` class.

-### Pleiades (PHRTiling format)

-For **Pleiades** Products calibrated by [PHRTiling](https://gitlab.cnes.fr/cesbio/phrtiling), it offers:
-*  Convenient attributes like day of year or sensor id
-*  Selective read of desired XS bands
-*  On-the-fly projection to a different Coordinates Reference System while reading
-*  Image and geographical spatial subsetting

-See [this notebook](notebooks/venus.ipynb) for an illustration of the capabilities of the ```Pleiades``` class.
+See [this notebook](notebooks/sentinel2_angles.ipynb) for the access to solar and view angles.

 ### Venus L2A (Theia)